learn-co-curriculum/fewpjs-reviewing-javascript-events/README.md

 ?: The `DOMContentLoaded` event fires at when:

-(X) your page's DOM is fully parsed. ( ) the CSS & JavaScript have finished loading. ( ) the page has begun loading. ( ) there is an error during the page load.
+( ) the CSS & JavaScript have finished loading.
+(X) the page's DOM is fully parsed. ( ) the page has begun loading. ( ) there is an error during the page load.

 ???